-If you’re traveling or have traveled or plan on traveling, chances are you’ve thought about starting a travel blog.
+If you’re traveling or have traveled or plan on traveling, chances are, at some point, you’ve thought, “should I start a travel blog?”
 I mean, why not?
 Almost every traveler has one nowadays.
 But just because you can start a travel blog, should you start a travel blog?
-Hell yes.
-And here’s why…

 Ten Reasons to Start a Travel Blog Today:

 1. Blogging is a Creative Outlet

 Face it: you’ll never be more inspired towards life than when traveling, and travel blogging is a great way to channel all that creative energy.
 Without a real job to get in the way, you’ll have plenty of downtime to write, photograph, draw, whatever, and a blog is the perfect canvas to get it all down.

 2. Travel Blogging is Easy

 Face it: travel blogging is the easiest job you’ll ever have.
 Anyone can start a travel blog.
 And I mean anyone.
 You don’t need to know how to travel (most travel bloggers don’t), you don’t have to know how to write (again, most travel bloggers don’t), you just need access to the internet (which you can get almost anywhere).
 You can even create a free website so you don’t have to pay a cent to get started.

 Face it: your life on the road is enough to make anyone jealous.
 You’re seeing amazing new places, staying at incredible hostels, meeting the coolest people, eating the most delicious food, attending the baddest parties, and sleeping with the hottest foreign chicks.
 But how will your friends know you’re leading this awesome life if you don’t have a way to show them?
 Sure you may be covered with Facebook, Twitter, and Instagram, but those can only take you so far.
 Blogs are the next-level of inducing jealousy in all your friends.

 4. So your mom knows you’re alive.